Welcome to the Rachel Carson Council.

 The RCC links all these efforts, all these people, to savvy and sophisticated advocacy and lobbying in state houses and on Capitol Hill.
 Rachel Carson worked closely with her friends and allies in the environmental, anti-nuclear, and animal welfare movements; she represented them masterfully in the corridors of power.
 She testified before the Senate, worked within the Kennedy White House, wrote speeches and worked on legislation until at last breast cancer took her from us.

-Today, national and local environment movements are larger than ever.
+Today, national and local environmental movements are larger than ever.
 But, too often, they operate in separate silos, fail to combine their efforts into unified campaigns, or to link their educational, organizing, and media efforts with respected, effective advocacy in the nation’s capital.
 And few bring respected, credentialed science to the table.
 With your involvement and support, the RCC can and will fill these roles.

 I hope you will work with me to eliminate pesticides and other toxic substances in our air, food, water, and everyday products.
 I hope you will join with me in the fight against global climate change and for clean energy that threatens all that Rachel Carson and the RCC have worked for over the years.